-- a) An Honours degree in Sociology or an equivalent qualification obtained with an average mark of 65%. - b) Candidates that do not comply with this minimum requirement, may apply to the Research and School Director for an interview by an admissions panel before an application is made.
-The panel is compiled by the Research Director and may consider admission in light of the interview and other relevant considerations. - c) All admitted candidates must attend an introductory and orientation meeting at the Potchefstroom Campus on a date determined by the Research and School Director. - d) Masters students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration.
-Failure to do so may result in the termination of a student's studies. - e) Should a student be accepted in this programme, a student may not change his/her programme during the Academic year.
+a) An Honours degree in Sociology or an equivalent qualification in a related discipline obtained with an average mark of 65%.

+- b) If an applicant did not obtain an average mark of at least 65%, he/she may apply for an interview with the Subject Chairperson, the School Director and the Director of the Research Focus Area. - All admitted candidates must attend an introductory and orientation meeting at the Potchefstroom Campus on a date determined by the Research and School Director. - d) Masters students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration.
+Failure to do so may result in the termination of a student's studies. - e) Should student be accepted in this programme, a student may not change his/her programme during the Academic year.
 Should a student wish to change his/her curriculum, he/she would have to formally cancel his/her studies and re-apply for admission to the programme the following year.
 Acceptance in this case, is not guaranteed and the application will undergo the normal selection process.